tapzx2/digital-garden/content/04 PKM, Business, and Marketing/proj_Revival ADU/Marketing Plan for Revival ADU.md

 tags:
   - public
 ---
-## Revival ADU
-I wrote this up as if I were doing this from scratch for myself.
-I think you probably already have a handle on steps 1, 2, and 3 but maybe there are some interesting ideas in there for you.
-After our chat, you planned to make 20 calls.
-How did they go?
 ### Brokers and Agents
 Focus on high-touch, high-value clients like real estate agents and brokers specializing in multi-family properties.
 Use a personalized, relationship-driven approach: